Dao-Ho/Dao-Ho/README.md

-### Hi there 👋
+# Hi there 👋 I'm Dao,
-## Welcome to my GitHub page!
-## I am a first-year Computer Science and Business Administration student at Northeastern University.
+## I am a second-year Computer Science and Business Administration student at Northeastern University.
-## I'm currently learning Website Development in the following frameworks: React, Next.js, and TailwindCSS.
+### Currently, I'm learning Website Development specializing in frameworks: React, Next.js, and TailwindCSS.
-## I am always eager to learn more!
+### I am always eager to learn more!
 You can reach me at:
-## ho.dao@northeastern.edu
+### ho.dao@northeastern.edu
 <!--
 **Dao-Ho/Dao-Ho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.